|

 hygiene sprays.

-- Don't use very hot water, which tends to dry out the skin.
+- Don't use very hot water.
+It may feel luxurious, but it tends to dry out the skin.

 - Take short baths or showers.
 It may feel nice for a while, but soaking in